lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

-Even though there's a lot to do, there's a lot of reward :-) Every little function that gets converted brings enormous satisfaction: the ability to perform these sorts of computing tasks without having to leave the Erlang ecosysm is a wonderful change.
+Even though there's a lot to do, there's a lot of reward :-) Every little function that gets converted brings enormous satisfaction: the ability to perform these sorts of computing tasks without having to leave the Erlang ecosystem is a wonderful change.
 We hope it's one that you not only get used to, but can't live without :-)